foliovision/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

 == Upgrade Notice ==

+= 2.2.4 =
+* Amazon S3 protected content playlist fixes.
+Please check you playlist after the upgrade.

+= 2.2 =
+* Big CSS optimization.
+If you notice any display issues, please go into plugin settings and re-save the options.

 = 2.1.40 =
 * Added support for playlists - beta